emirhanoguz0/Programming-Exercises-and-LeetCode/Exercises/Programming exercises for Python 3.md

 Define a function which can generate a dictionary where the keys are numbers between 1 and 20 (both included) and the values are square of keys.
 The function should just print the values only.

 Hints: Use dict[key]=value pattern to put entry into a dictionary.
 Use ** operator to get power of a number.
 Use range() for loops.
 Use keys() to iterate keys in the dictionary.
 Also we can use item() to get key/value pairs.

+## Question 31
+With a given tuple (1,2,3,4,5,6,7,8,9,10), write a program to print the first half values in one line and the last half values in one line.

+Hints: Use [n1:n2] notation to get a slice from a tuple.